SLE-E3SM/SLE-E3SM.github.io/about.md

 **Model Performance on Next-Generation HPC Architectures**

-The BISICLES and MPAS-FELIX ice sheet models are being coupled to DOE’s new Energy Exascale Earth System Model (E3SM), which is focused on addressing DOE-relevant earth system science, including understanding the processes and potential impacts related to sea-level change.
+The BISICLES and MALI ice sheet models are being coupled to DOE’s new Energy Exascale Earth System Model (E3SM), which is focused on addressing DOE-relevant earth system science, including understanding the processes and potential impacts related to sea-level change.
 With a focus on high-resolution, decadal to century timescale simulations using new, computationally expensive models and workflows, E3SM components must be able to leverage new high-performance computing architectures and new coding paradigms.
 Hence, performance portability of DOE’s new ice sheet models is another priority for ProSPect.

 **Synthesis**